dimitri-nicolo/calico/master/security/suspicious-IPs.md

 #### Suspicious IPs: test before you block

 There are many different types of threat intelligence feeds (community-curated, company-paid, and internally-developed) that you can choose to monitor in Tigera Secure EE.
-When you find a suspicious IP, we recommend that you assess the threat feed contents for false positives before blacklisting an IP.
-If you decide to block an IP, test a subset of your workloads before rolling to production to ensure legitimate application traffic is not blocked.
+We recommend that you assess the threat feed contents for false positives before blocking based on the feed.
+If you decide to block, test a subset of your workloads before rolling to production to ensure legitimate application traffic is not blocked.

 ### Before you begin...